Transportation-Inspection/visual_odometry/README.md

 *This project has been tested with a dataset of 4,540 images.

+## Sample

+The images in the KITTI_sample folder belong to the [KITTI Vision Benchmark](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) dataset.

+Authors: Andreas Geiger and Philip Lenz and Raquel Urtasun

 ## Calibration and Images

 The camera of the dataset needs to be calibrated, the projection matrix or camera instrics matrix must be known.
 For the best performance of the py-MVO project the images should be undistorted.
 Undistortion is produced mostly by the lenses in the camera.
 OpenCV provides more information [here](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_calib3d/py_calibration/py_calibration.html#calibration).